Help to transform our extraordinary hospital into something even better.

 Our metabolism allows us to produce energy from our food which helps our bodies to grow and develop.
 Anything that disturbs this process can have serious and far-reaching consequences for a baby or growing child.

-In the 1930s conditions began to be described that resulted in severe developmental delay caused by inherited disorders of metabolism.
-One of the first was PKU (phenylketonuria) and almost 40 years later ‘screening’ was introduced for every baby born in the UK to identify and treat each case before damage occurred.
+In the 1930s, health professionals identified conditions that resulted in severe developmental delay caused by inherited disorders of metabolism.
+One of the first was phenylketonuria (PKU).
+Almost 40 years later screening was introduced for every baby born in the UK to identify and treat each case before damage occurred.

 By continuing to use the site, you agree to the use of cookies. more information